TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 - You can at least muddle through drive partitioning on your own (it will NOT be explained in detail here)
 - You will be using EFI and not MBR (if you don't know what these are, then you will be using EFI by default)

-Subjects you will have learned about with a successful completion:
+Subjects you will have learned something about with successful completion:
 - btrfs file system
 - partition management
 - subvolumes